cmacfarl/ExampleOpMode/README.md

     project(':FtcLib').projectDir =
             new File(settingsDir, '../ftc_lib/ftc_app/FtcRobotController')

-Add the following to build.gradle:
+and the following to build.gradle:

     repositories {
         flatDir {